Hasan Muratović

 Hasan Muratović (11 April 1940 – 14 November 2020) was a Bosnian politician, entrepreneur and professor who served as the last Prime Minister of the Republic of Bosnia and Herzegovina from 1996 to 1997.
 He also served as Minister without portfolio in all of the governments of the Republic of Bosnia and Herzegovina throughout the Bosnian War.
 Muratović was the first post-war Minister of Foreign Trade and Economic Relations, serving from 1997 to 1999.
 He was a member of the Party of Democratic Action.

 Muratović was also known for his long-term professorship at the Faculty of Economics and the Faculty of Electrical Engineering at the University of Sarajevo.
 He was also rector of the University of Sarajevo from 2004 to 2006.
 He was a successful manager in many positions in business companies as well as a consultant in domestic and international consulting firms, including Deloitte.
-Muratović served as an ambassador to Croatia from 1999 to 2002, as weel as being the Vice President of the Parliamentary Assembly of the Council of Europe from 2002 to 2004.
+Muratović served as an ambassador to Croatia from 1999 to 2002, as well as being the Vice President of the Parliamentary Assembly of the Council of Europe from 2002 to 2004.
 Up to his death, he was professor emeritus of University of Sarajevo, part-time professor and consultant.